Article

 Just before I started my programming career I read the book eXtreme Programming explained (still relevant, brilliant work by Kent Beck e.a. btw).
 This set me on the path of Agile early on, and when I joined Accenture and got dropped into a death march project gone bad, I was very surprised that software development was very different from what I'd read.
 It was a royal mess of annoyances where nobody got to even 10% of their potential output.
 I was openly horrified, and mostly chastised for it.
 Don't get me wrong, I met some of the smartest people I know there, and they did have one of the best knowledge bases on good software dev processes I've ever seen, just that most of the projects were not run like that.
 I couldn't figure out why at the time, but it makes a lot of sense now.
 In short, it's not up to them, they're only a product of their shareholders and customers desires.
 Their ecosystem evolved them like this.

-I've seen a lot of organisations large and small, but only very few of them do not have the affliction which I now address as 'command and control'.
-This is not because the organisations are flawed and should be fixed, but it is because humans want this culturally, and humanity has organised itself like that.
+I've seen a lot of organizations large and small, but only very few of them do not have the affliction which I now address as 'command and control'.
+This is not because the organizations are flawed and should be fixed, but it is because humans want this culturally, and humanity has organised itself like that.
 The problem is much more fundamental and wide spread.

 Still I was stubbornly trying to fix it, and the only way I know how to fix things is at small scale in tiny steps.
 Like refactoring a large rotten code base I was making small changes, without a fully crystallised plan, losing my way more often than making solid progres, learning along the way in tiny bits of insight, without an end in sight.